Anthony Giordano is a self-taught espresso connoisseur.

 “Local places are cool, but these chains just ruin it,” Giordano said.
 “You go to Starbucks and get a 20-ounce cappuccino, that doesn’t even exist — I wanted to stick to the traditional way of espresso-based drinks.”

 Giordano gets his ingredients from a local Brentwood roaster, Savor Coffee.

-The espresso itself is a blend from Brazil and Ethiopia and served as a shot, or if you need a stronger pick-me-up, a double-shot.
+The espresso itself is from Italy and is served as a shot, or if you need a stronger pick-me-up, a double-shot.

 “The golden creme on the top, you want to be able to scoop that out,” Giordano said.

 In addition to coffee, customers can also enjoy some gelato and bakery items.

 He said he hopes to grow the business as much as possible by expanding his reach with the parties and possibly opening more physical locations in the future.